scrabbletank/farhome-rules/rulesdoc.md

 Some magical effects may not come from a spell.
 In these cases the GM determines the challenge rating or if the spell fails.

-You may target an additional effect for every level above 2nd.
+You may target an additional effect for every level cast above 2nd.

 ___
 #### Elemental Shell